 Early intervention services including rapid response assistance and appropriate core and intensive services, as described in Section 134 of WIA, shall be made available to the workers covered by the petition to the extent authorized under the WIA and other Federal laws.
-Early intervention services that will be beneficial to potential trade-affected workers may include, but are not limited to, orientation, surveying the workers, initial assessment of skill levels, aptitudes, and abilities, the provision of labor market information, job search assistance, stress management, and financial management workshops.
-The staff that provides these services may come from a variety of funding sources, particularly Wagner-Peyser or WIA Title I. In most instances, the Rapid Response informational meeting(s) shall be held in the city where the affected workers worked.
+Early intervention services that will be beneficial to potential trade-affected workers continue to be a priority and may include, but are not limited to, orientation, surveying the workers, initial assessment of skill levels, aptitudes, and abilities, the provision of labor market information, job search assistance, stress management, and financial management workshops.
+Reemployment Services (RES) should also be utilized when appropriate.
+Trade Adjustment Assistance staff are encouraged to work with WIA staff to align resources and develop clear plans for coordination.
+In most instances, the Rapid Response informational meeting(s) shall be held in the city where the affected workers worked.
 These meetings outline the TAA services available.

-Co-enrollment (Concurrent Participation)
+Co-enrollment

 Co-enrollment means enrollment in more than one program at a time, such as, concurrent enrollment in the WIA Dislocated Worker program and the TAA program.
-Since most tradeimpacted workers are by definition dislocated workers for the purposes of WIA Title I, it is recommended these individuals enter the One-Stop service delivery system immediately following the announcement of a layoff.
-Once the certification has been issued, workers shall be informed that they are covered by this certification and they are eligible to apply for TAA benefits.
+Since most tradeimpacted workers are by definition dislocated workers for the purposes of WIA Title I, it is recommended that these individuals enter the One-Stop service delivery system immediately following the announcement of a layoff.
+Once the certification has been issued, workers shall be informed that they are covered by this certification and are eligible to apply for TAA benefits.
 Since NEworks is an integrated Management Information System, one record is established for each participant and multiple program services (including Wagner-Peyser, WIA, Rapid Response, WIA Dislocated Worker, and Trade Adjustment Assistance) shall be attached to that record in an integrated manner, as needed.
 For co-enrolled individuals receiving WIA-funded intensive services and training exclusively funded by TAA, there is no requirement to use providers certified as eligible providers.
 All partner staff shall continue to work together and use the systems and processes in place to serve the adult and dislocated worker populations, rather than using a parallel process that duplicates services available through the One-Stop system.
-Memoranda of Understanding between Local Boards and the Trade Act programs may serve as vehicles for articulating opportunities for coordination among programs.
+Memoranda of understanding between Local Boards and the Trade Act programs may serve as vehicles for articulating opportunities for coordination among programs.
 By concurrently enrolling these workers in multiple programs, a broader range of resources are available to the dislocated worker.